branahr/wsb-events/README.md

 Example 1: `[event_list show_title="false"]` will show upcoming events with details (name, date, location, description) without "Upcoming Events" title above
 Example 2: `[event_menu sorting="desc"]` will show list of links and names of events sorted by date descending, with "Upcoming Events" title above

+### Can I add event link to existing menu through menu manager?

+Yes, you can choose "All events" or any single event when adding to menu.
+If "Events" option is not visible on the left side of menu manager, you will need to check "Events" option in "Screen Options" at the top of the page.

 ## Changelog